 Solicit letters of recommendation and create a veCollect account. veCollect is an online repository that allows recommenders to electronically submit letters of recommendation.
 Recommenders should be individuals who know you well and can write about you from first-hand observations.
 Provide each with a copy of your resume and personal statement.

 Note: Make sure that you choose the option to waive your rights to read the letters of recommendation.
 The HPA Committee will only use those letters in which you have waived your rights in the committee letter.
-The individual waiver can be found under Forms to the right.

 Begin your personal statement essay early.
 It will be revised many times.

 Participate in the Health Professions Advising practice interviews offered by the HPA Office in the spring of your junior or senior year.
 Sign up in the HPA Office.